Bema is an avid dreamtime traveler and teacher who loves sharing her experiences and adventures for others to benefit from.

 Pay for What You Know

 Whether this digital book will be fictional or full of real-world information, this book is going to represent you and your mind, so it's important to make sure you choose the right writer.
-Though that isn't the only important thing you need to know, which is what brings me to the purpose of this hub.
+However, that isn't the only important thing you need to know, which is what brings me to the purpose of this article.

-I recently started a new gig on fiverr in attempt to answer dozens of requests for ebook writers.
+I recently started a new gig on Fiverr in an attempt to answer dozens of requests for eBook writers.
 I decided I would go well beyond my usual rates and offer to write a full chapter for $5, of up to 3,000 words.
-I made a video, got my description set up and then the flood of questions starting coming in.
+I made a video, got my description set up, and then the flood of questions started coming in.

 - How much would it cost to have it written in 30 days?